 Studies have shown that pet owners are less likely to suffer from depression than those without pets.
 Some of the reasons for this could include the fact that playing with your dog or stroking your dog can increase levels of serotonin and dopamine which calm and relax us.
 Having a pooch can certainly help us to enjoy each day and cherish the special moments with our canine companions.

 Therapy dogs are pets that improve your health by giving emotional support.
-Therapy dogs can be trained to give support to yourself and/or to others.
+They can be trained to give support to themselves and/or to others.

 Therapy dogs can visit a wide range of places in order to comfort people.
 These places can include retirement homes, schools and hospitals.